Have your wedding at William Peace University!

 Other items that you are welcome to provide include a table for a unity candle, a podium or other ceremonial items, and electrical cord for use with the electric box on the exterior of Finch Library.

 - All items must be removed by two hours after the wedding or by advance arrangement with the Office of Visitor Services, if a different time is required.
 The University does not assume responsibility for items which are damaged or removed without permission.

 Decorations: Decorations in The Gaddy Garden must not cause any damage or leave debris.

 - Confetti and rice (small particle decorations) are not permitted; natural rose petals are suggested.

 - Drip-free candles only, not wax, may be used and lighted, but must be extinguished immediately following the ceremony.
 Battery-operated candles are recommended due to climate in this outdoor area.

 - No items may be taped or wired to the arches in the garden.
 However, seasonal tulle or cloth may be used, and removed immediately following the ceremony.

-- Please alert your florist that the University does not provide any items such as candelabra, plant stands, candle lighters, or other furniture or accessory items to supplement the existing wood benches in the garden (there are 3).
+- Please alert your florist that the University does not provide any items such as candelabra, plant stands, candle lighters, or other furniture or accessory items to supplement the three existing wood benches in the garden.

 - If floral decorations are placed around the Garden, they should be constructed so as to be easily removed and no debris left behind.